Tax Resolution Services Cost and Pricing Guide

 Tax Transcript Review & Compliance Check

 At the heart of most cases, to provide you precise tax resolution fees, the tax firm or one of the firm’s licensed tax professionals will obtain your tax transcripts or transcript information from the IRS or State.
-This process is essential, as it confirms your interest, penalties, and tax debt balance for each year (if applicable) as well your filing compliance history.
+This process is essential, as it confirms your interest, penalties, and tax debt balance for each year (if applicable) as well as your filing compliance history.
 Some companies call this a transcript review or compliance check.
 Others, call it an investigation and include a financial analysis (discussed below).

 In many cases, your financial situation determines your best course of action with the IRS or State.
 The ability to qualify for an IRS or State tax resolution hinges mostly on your personal or your business’s financial situation.